 - It's not traditional, but adding a splash to cream sauce, especially one made with shallots deglazed with brandy, is a very good sauce for shrimp and fish.

 Fermented Ramp Leaf Soy Sauce

-- Slice the ramp leaves into 1 inch pieces, then put into a container and pour the soy over them.
+- Slice the ramp leaves into 1 inch pieces, then put into a blender, add the soy sauce and puree.

 - Pour the finished soy into a wide container like a bowl and allow to settle.
-Skim any green foam that rises to the surface, you may not be able to get all of-it's ok, just get as much as you can (this is also purely cosmetic, but worthwhile in my opinion).
+Skim any green foam that rises to the surface, you may not be able to get all of-it's ok, just get as much as you can (this is also purely cosmetic, but worthwhile).

 - Transfer the sauce to a container and store in the fridge or in a pantry, the high amount of salt and fermentation make it shelf stable without need for canning.

 You’re totally missing out if you’re not pickling the bulbs too!